-Diesel technology is the workhorse of the U.S. and global economy, powering over 90% of commercial trucks, more than three-fourths of all transit buses, 100% of freight locomotives and marine work boats, and two-thirds of all farm and construction equipment.
+Diesel technology is the workhorse of the U.S. and global economy, powering over 78 percent of commercial trucks4, almost 90 percent of all transit buses5, nearly 100 percent of freight locomotives and marine work boats8, and two-thirds of all farm and construction equipment.

 Emergency backup electrical generators powered by diesel engines provide reliable, immediate and full strength electric power when there is a failure of the primary power supply system, minimizing losses from these events.
 75 percent of U.S. small business owners rate a power outage as a top threat to their business, which reinforces the crucial role of diesel as a backup power source.